Holly Ann (Suddard) Wadsworth

 Due to the pandemic and the state’s regulations, we are regulated to a limit of 40 people or less in the funeral home at a time.
 Please check with the parking lot attendant for direction on entering.
 Masks and social distancing are required.
 Following the calling hours, graveside services will be conducted at St. Joseph Cemetery in Fort Edward.

 Arrangements are in the care of the M.B.
 Kilmer Funeral Home, 82 Broadway, Fort Edward, NY 12828.
-For online condolences and to view Holly’s Book of memories, please visit our website at www.kilmerfuneralhome.com.
+For online condolences and to view Holly’s Book of memories, please visit www.kilmerfuneralhome.com.

 Obituaries Newsletter